Nitrokey/nitrokey-documentation/fido2/windows/reset.rst

 .. contents:: :local:

-Factory Reset operation regenerates the secret material stored on the Nitrokey FIDO U2F / Nitrokey FIDO2, which makes it a completely new key logic-side.
-New owner cannot use it to login to account of the previous one.
-In case of the FIDO2 Resident Keys the material is erased.
+The Factory Reset operation deletes the FIDO secret keys stored on the Nitrokey and generates new ones.
+Afterwards the Nitrokey behaves like a new device.

 To avoid accidental and malicious reset of the Nitrokey, the required touch confirmation time for the FIDO2 reset operation is longer and with a distinct LED behavior (red LED light) than normal operations.
-To reset the Nitrokey FIDO2, confirm by touching the touch button for at least 5 seconds until the green or blue LED lights up.
+To reset the Nitrokey, confirm by touching the touch button for at least 5 seconds until the green or blue LED lights up.

 Windows 10